jiaojiaon/CISC3140_Lab5/README.md

 ```

 ## Bug
 As you open the web and click on the Cars or Owners tab, you may see blank rows inside the table.
 That's because when I used postman to test my API, there are some mistakes happen so it added blank to the table.
+Even though there's data shown in the API, it can't print out for some reason.

 Since I don't have time to work on the delete part, I can't delete the blank rows.